KostasKos/Vertical-Farming-Management-System/README.md

 # Vertical-Farming-Management-System

-# README - Setup Instructions
+# README - Setup Instructions For Vertical Farming App (Site)

 (Everything is placed in Site Folder)